EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 The larger the projection, the better the match to a particular basis.
 As humans, we clearly know that our test image is a 1.
 In the projection onto the basis for Class 0, we see some differences and inconsistencies in the image, but we get a nice match in the projection onto the basis for Class 1.
 Computing this projection shows that the "distance" between our test image and our two classes is smaller for Class 1 than for Class 0, and so our method classifies our test image as a 1.
 In our project, we apply this method to fMRI.
 Instead of classifying numbers, we classify fMRIs of subjects reading a sentence or viewing a picture.

 By learning from a training set of images a computer can examine the data in a new image and figure out which digit it most resembles.

-We are training our computer to learn how to use the data in an fMRI to classify our study subjects into those who are shown an image and those who are shown a sentence.
-Unlike static MRIs which take a scan at one point in time, fMRIs are repeated every few seconds creating a series of images for each trial.
+Similarly, we are training our computer to learn how to use the data in an fMRI to classify our study subjects into those who are shown an image and those who are shown a sentence.

 ### Tensors and Singular Value Decomposition
 ---

-Images like these consist of 3-dimensional pixels called voxels, and the data are numbers representing colors.
+fMRIs consist of 3-dimensional pixels called voxels, and the data are numbers representing colors.
 Typically, large data sets like this are stored in matrices, which have some powerful tools for extracting the most relevant components.
 Matrices make it easy for   [computers to learn from data.](https://youtu.be/LlKAna21fLE)

 If we have 3-dimensional fMRI brain voxel data for many patients, multiple scans in sequence, then we need to analyze a quantity of data unwieldy even for modern computers.

 When we store fMRI data in a matrix we lose important relationships between the data points.
 For example a computer may not know that a particular voxel representing a part of the brain at one moment is that same part of the brain a few seconds later.

-Fortunately we can also store our data in a different mathematical structure called a tensor.
-A tensor is like matrix but with more than 2 dimensions.
+Fortunately we can store our data in a tensor which is like matrix but with more than 2 dimensions.
 Our tensor of fMRIs have a total of 5 dimensions, shown in the figure below.
 The green slices consist of voxels of the brain in 3 spatial dimensions: x,y,z (yellow).
 For each trial multiple images are taken over several seconds (blue), and there are multiple trials (red).

 <img width="600" alt="fmri_tensors" src="https://user-images.githubusercontent.com/50922545/125823220-5141e5bd-206c-4cd2-8dc7-5f082c475702.png">